Azure/AzureStack-Tools/Syndication/readme.md

 Parameter: TenantID
 Description: Specify the Tenant ID for the Authentication

+Parameter: SubscriptionID
+Description: Specify the Subscription ID for the Authentication when having multiple subscriptions

 Once the download has been transferred to a machine that can access Azure Stack, you need to import it.
 You can use the Portal or PowerShell.